-This notice is relevant to you if you are, are applying to be, or were formerly, an employee, consultant, contractor, worker, assignee, secondee, trainee, apprentice, work experience student, director or officer of ours, whether on a temporary or permanent basis.
+This notice is relevant to you if you are, have applied to be or are in the process of applying, or were formerly, an employee, consultant, contractor, worker, assignee, secondee, trainee, apprentice, work experience student, director or officer of ours, whether on a temporary or permanent basis.
 It informs you about how we collect, use, store, transfer and otherwise process your personal data for the effective running of our business before, during and after your working relationship with us and about your rights in relation to your personal data.
 This privacy notice does not form part of any contract of employment or other contract to provide services.

 Personal data we collect about you